Know When and How to Escalate the Communication Channel

 You’re trying to get a feature through QA.
 You email and let them know that everything’s ready.
 They email back and say there’s a bug.
 Your next step?
 PHONE CALL.

 One of the best things you can do, to really master Managing the Emotional Pendulum, is to escalate the communication form before the client does.

-“Jamie, I just saw your email and I figured it would be best to give you a quick call.
-(Insert up front contract here).
+“Jami, I just saw your email and I figured it would be best to give you a quick call.
+(Insert up-front contract here).
 Let’s get to the bottom of this.”

 Escalating communication indicates a sense of urgency and care on your side, because you’re moving the conversation to a more immediate, more connected channel.

-Believe it or not, there have been cases in Headspring projects where this kind of escalation has gone from email to text to phone call to us getting on a plane in order to stay one step ahead of the client on perceived urgency.
-Avoiding that level of crisis is better than dealing with it, but when it happens…..you still have to deal with it.
+I’ve had projects where this kind of escalation has gone from email to text to phone call to getting on a plane in order to stay one step ahead of the client on perceived urgency.
+Preventing that level of crisis is better than having to dealing with it, but when it does happen…you still have to deal with it.